 After nearly two decades of living along the Kavik River, Sue finally decided to move to a different place.
 In an interview, she revealed that age was a significant factor in her decision to move.
 Sue was nowhere near as young as she used to be, so a life of isolation was ill-advised.

 Despite this, Sue still bid on an abandoned Alaskan cabin just to have a backup plan.
 What’s even more impressive is the fact that she bought the place even before seeing it!
-The place is not complete yet, however, and is going to take quite a few significant renovations before she can call it home.
+However, the site is not complete yet and will take quite a few significant renovations before she can call it home.